alkalenka/AudienceDecode_320991/README.md

 **Team Leader:** Yelena Shabanova (320991)
 **Team Members:** Alena Seliutina (323591), Luis Fernando Henriquez Patino (314661)

-In this project, we explored the Audience Decode task using unsupervised machine learning techniques.
+In this project, we explored the Audience Decode task using Unsupervised Clustering machine learning techniques.
 Report of our work will follow the numerical order that corresponds with the `main.ipynb` sections.
 The provided dataset  contains detailed rating histories for each user, summary statistics for both users and movies, and additional movies' attributes.
-Our goal was to explore and model audience behavior.
+Istead of predicting individual ratings, our goal was to explore and model audience behavior.
 Moreover, we aimed to identify meaningful groups of users, detect unusual behavioral patterns, and compare how different clustering algorithms perform on high-dimensional, noisy data.

 We started by performing an exploratory data analysis (EDA) on both users and movies.
 This helped us better understand rating distributions, activity patterns, and relationships between features.
 We first applied clustering to the movie dataset to create pseudo-genres since the project description mentions "analyzing interaction with genres" but this information is not provided in database.
 Therefore, we made our definition of content types based on features given in movie data.
 They later helped us interpret user preferences.